Klemet/klemet.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a **postdoctoral fellow at the Université du Québec en Outaouais (UQO)**.
+I am an **research consultant in forest ecology**.

 My research tries to explore the effects of different forest management strategies on forests landscapes.
-To do that, I used and develloped several open-source tools made for researchers.
+To do that, I used and developed several open-source tools made for researchers.

-Due to the nature of my research and hobbies, I develloped through time skills in programming, management, organisation and leadership.
-I tend to hone those skills by develloping and supporting open-source software, and by helping different groups and projects with whom I collaborate in and out of my professional life.
+Due to the nature of my research and hobbies, I developed through time skills in programming, management, organisation and leadership.
+I tend to hone those skills by developing and supporting open-source software, and by helping different groups and projects with whom I collaborate in and out of my professional life.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Clément_Hardy_CV_2024.pdf" "newtab" >}}resumé{{< /staticref >}}
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_2026_Research_EN.pdf" "newtab" >}}resumé{{< /staticref >}}